Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

 \begin{proof}

-Consider an online allocation instance with two agents $\{1,2\}$.
-For each agent $i\in \{1,2\}$, $v_i(e)\in \{\epsilon, 1\}$, where $0<\epsilon<1$.
-The value of each arrived item is shown in Table \ref{tab: upper_bound_bi_valued_ef1}.
+Let $a_1=a_2=\epsilon$ and $b_1=b_2=1$, where $0<\epsilon<1$.
+Consider the following online instance for $n=2$, where the value of each item is shown in Table \ref{tab: upper_bound_bi_valued_ef1}.
 When $t = 1$, the item with the value of $\epsilon$ for both agents arrives.
-Without loss of generality, we allocate $e_1$ to agent 1.
+Without loss of generality, agent 1 picks it.
 When $t = 2$, the arriving item has the value of 1 for agent 1 and $\epsilon$ for agent 2.
-To avoid 0-EF1 and 0-MMS, it should be allocated to agent 2.
+If it is allocated to agent 1, agent 2's bundle is empty, resulting in 0-EF1 and 0-MMS.
+Thus, it should be allocated to agent 2.
 Then, when $t = 3$, the arriving item has the value of $\epsilon$ for both agents.
 Let us consider two different choices of this item.

 \textbf{Case 1.} The arriving item in round $t=3$ is allocated to agent 1.
 Then, in round $t=4$, the item that has the value of 1 for both agents arrives.
 Since we consider non-wastefulness, one agent must pick it.
 If it is allocated to agent 1, for agent 1, her bundle is EF1 and MMS to her, and for agent 2, her bundle is $\frac{\epsilon}{1+\epsilon}$-EF1 and $\frac{1}{3}$-MMS.
 If it is allocated to agent 2, for agent 1, her bundle is $2\epsilon$-EF1 and $\frac{2\epsilon}{1+\epsilon}$-MMS, and for agent 2, her bundle is EF1 and MMS.
 Therefore, we can derive that the upper bound of EF1 is $2\epsilon$ and MMS is $\frac{1}{3}$ respectively.